Essential Compliance Glossary

 Workflow Management

 What is Workflow Management in GRC?
-Workflow management in GRC refers to the process of managing and automating tasks and activities related to governance, risk management, and compliance.
+Workflow management in GRC refers to managing and automating tasks and activities related to governance, risk management, and compliance.
 It involves defining the sequence of tasks, assigning responsibilities, and monitoring progress to ensure compliance with regulations and policies.
-Workflow management helps streamline and standardize GRC processes,...
+Workflow management helps streamline and standardize GRC processes, reduce the risk...

 X